 - specify which documents must be provided by the seller to the buyer to facilitate the customs clearance process at the buyer’s country; and

 - address liability for the failure to provide the goods in conformity with the contract of sale, delayed delivery, nor dispute resolution mechanisms.

 Where can I learn more about the new Incoterms® 2020 rules?

 The latest version of the Incoterms® 2020 rules is now published by international Chamber of Commerce (ICC) and protected by copyright.
 The revised rules reflect the latest developments in commercial transactions.
 As of January 1, 2020, all sales contracts should include reference to the Incoterms® 2020 rules.
 You may obtain Incoterms® 2020 rules visit the ICC website.

 Below are various other freight shipping terms for reference.

-Air Brake The air brake system on tractors is operated by air and consists of air lines, valves, tanks, and an air compressor.
+The air brake system on tractors is operated by air and consists of air lines, valves, tanks, and an air compressor.

 Accessorial charges (also called assessorials)

 Any additional services required outside of the standard shipping procedure require additional fees from the carrier called accessorials.
 These include extra services such as: